SMALL PHONE

 How do third-party insurance claims work?

-1. First, reach out to the other driver’s insurance provider and file your claim—in other words, explain what happened in the accident.
+1. Reach out to the other driver’s insurance provider.
+File a claim—explain what happened in the accident and provide necessary information.

-2. Contact your own insurance provider to let them know what happened; in many cases, the two insurance companies will work together to determine fault and resolve the claim.
+2. Contact your own insurance provider.
+Let them know what happened; in many cases, the two insurance companies will work together to determine fault and resolve the claim.

-3. You may be contacted throughout the process to provide more information or confirm details of the incident.
+3. Provide additional information when asked.
+You may be contacted throughout the process to provide more information or confirm details of the incident.

-4. If it’s determined the other driver was partially or fully at fault, you may receive payment—dependent on the circumstances of the accident, the state it occurred, and other factors.
+If it’s determined the other driver was partially or fully liable, you may receive payment—dependent on the circumstances of the accident, the state it occurred, and other factors.

 What information do you need for a third-party claim?